m243354/gtav-lipnet/README.md

 Dependencies
 - Your device must have a camera.
 - Minimum system requirements: Ubuntu 20.04, python3, able to install all packages
+- Before starting, run `sudo apt-get upgrade` to be sure your Ubuntu installation is up to date.
-- `pip install -r dependencies.txt`
+- Next, run `pip install -r dependencies.txt`
 - After pip installing all of the requried python libraries, you must install the barkAI package, ffpmeg, and PythonVideoConverter.
 ### Installing BarkAI
 Navigate to any desired directory and then run these lines: